CABINET VISION Future-Proofs Jane Cheel Furniture

 Before commissioning CABINET VISION, all Jane Cheel Furniture’s drawings were done with 2D CAD.
 “Every single line had to be drawn manually, which was extremely time-consuming,” says CAD draughtsman Robert Nagy, who was hired by the company in April 2018 because of his extensive knowledge of the software.

-“Jane Cheel recognised CABINET VISION’s potential for growing the company through speeding up the process, meaning we have faster turnaround times and can take on more work.”
+“Jane Cheel recognized CABINET VISION’s potential for growing the company through speeding up the process, meaning we have faster turnaround times and can take on more work.”

 Robert Nagy, CAD Draughtsman

-“Jane Cheel recognised CABINET VISION’s potential for growing the company through speeding up the process, meaning we have faster turnaround times and can take on more work.
+“Jane Cheel recognized CABINET VISION’s potential for growing the company through speeding up the process, meaning we have faster turnaround times and can take on more work.
 And we now include fully photo-rendered images with all plans, drawings and elevations that go to customers.”

-He says customers are pleasantly surprised when they see the rendered images showing what the furniture in their rooms will look like, with real colors, and even scenes through windows.
+He says customers are pleasantly surprized when they see the rendered images showing what the furniture in their rooms will look like, with real colors, and even scenes through windows.
 “It’s so realistic that it’s turning into a good sales tool for us.”

 Working mainly with timbers such as Oak and Walnut, along with veneered MDF boards and plywood, the five-year-old company currently cuts all its components with beam saws and manual drilling.
 But he says they are likely to invest in CNC machinery in the future, using CABINET VISION’s powerful Screen-To-Machine module to generate NC code to program it.